artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

     - Pygmalion falls in love with his statue
     - Myrrha fools her father into sleeping with her
     - Venus falls in love with Myrrha's son Adonis
-      - Hippomenes thanklessly outraces Atalanta with Venus' apples
+      - Hippomenes outraces Atalanta with Venus' apples
     - Adonis impaled by a boar; Venus morphs him into an anemone
 - Book XI
   - Orpheus murdered by the Maenads, who are then turned to tree